 There could be a number of reasons why you would put a vehicle in storage.
 Maybe it’s a seasonal vehicle, meant only to be driven during the summer months, or it is a fixer-upper that you’ve been working on at your leisure.
 Whatever the reason, you may be wondering whether or not that vehicle needs to be insured why it is off the road and in storage.
-Let’s have a looks and see what your options are.
+Let’s have a look and see what your options are.

-Technically if you are not driving the vehicle it does not need to be insured.
-But it is illegal to drive an uninsured car, so, the second you start up the engine and pull onto the street, you are breaking the law, and putting yourself at risk of paying lot of money out of pocket if something goes wrong.
+Technically if you are not driving the vehicle, it does not need to be insured.
+But it is illegal to drive an uninsured car, so, the second you start up the engine and pull onto the street, you are breaking the law, and putting yourself at risk of paying a lot of money out of pocket if something goes wrong.
 You will also be creating a gap in your insurance history if it’s your only vehicle, so you’ll run the risk of being considered a high-risk customer in the eyes of your insurance company, resulting in higher premiums down the road.

 If your car spends the majority of time in storage, you probably don’t want to pay a lot for its insurance, but you still wish to have some coverage.
-Here are some cheaper options when it comes to insuring your vehicle that doesn’t spend a lot of time on the road.
+Here are some cheaper options when it comes to ensuring your vehicle that doesn’t spend a lot of time on the road.

 Bundle with other vehicles: Another way to ensure that your vehicle has sufficient coverage, without breaking the bank, is to bundle it with your other insurance policies.
-Not only will you get the discount associated with combining the policies, you will most likely pay a smaller premium because the vehicle spends most of its time in storage.
+Not only will you get the discount associated with combining the policies, but you will also most likely pay a smaller premium because the vehicle spends most of its time in storage.